dalenewman/Cfg-NET/README.md

 ---------------------------

-The `Cfg` attribute's optional properties offer simple validation.
-If it's not enough, you have ways to extend:
+The `Cfg` attribute's optional properties offer simple validation and transformation.
+If it's not enough, you have options:

 1. Overriding `PreValidate()`
 1. Overriding `Validate()`